ufosc/getting-started/introduction.md

 Before working on a project checkout their CONTRIBUTING file.
 It will explain where you can: find issues, ask questions, read documentation, how to style code, and how to submit changes.
 You can also ask the project lead for help.

 In addition to the LICENSE and CONTRIBUTING file, you may see a lot of other files that aren't code in a project repository.
-This [explanation][Explanation] should help describe the different types of files you'll typically find in an open source project.
+This [explanation][Explanation] should help describe the different types of files you'll typically find in out open source projects.
 If you're creating a project, copying the [project template][Project Template] will start you off with all the basic documentation you'll need.

 ### Useful Things to Know